wowpanda/esx_races/README.md

 # Installation

-Step 1.: Download the resource from: https://github.com/Trickxqster/esx_races Step 2.: Drag your resource to your server /resources folder Step 3.: Add “start esx_binoculars” in your server.cfg
+1. : Download the resource from: https://github.com/Trickxqster/esx_races
+2. : Drag your resource to your server /resources folder
+3. : Add “start esx_binoculars” in your server.cfg

 # Usage